HeardLibrary/digital-scholarship/script/python/examples.md

 ## Retrieving libraries that aren't in the standard library

+*Note: For instructions on installing packages in Thonny, see [these instructions](../thonny/#installing-a-package-in-thonny).*

 Some modules that aren't included in the standard libary must be retrieved using the PIP application, Python's standard package manager.
 If you receive an error message saying that a module can't be found, like this:

 <img src="../images/no-module.png" style="border:1px solid black">